Johor Military Forces: Pre-independence (1886-1957)

+Post-independence (1957-present)

+In 1992, during the 1993 constitutional crisis, the federal government under the leadership of Mahathir Mohamad proposed to disband JMF, due to its involvement in the Gomez incident and reports of alleged extortion on members of the public.
+On 4 July 1994, the government officially tabled the Johore Military Forces (Disbandment and Repeal) Bill 1994 to the Dewan Rakyat, the bill was however withdrawn two days later on 6 July.
+Despite the withdrawal, the government has on several occasions hinted JMF may still be disbanded in the future.
+During the crisis, Sultan Iskandar has sought legal advice from the former Lord President of the Supreme Court, Tun Salleh Abas, who opined that JMF is part of the Johor monarch's royal privileges and cannot be deprived without the Sultan's consent under the Federal Constitution.
+This was concurred by Neil Lawson, a Queen's Counsel that once involved in the drafting of Malaya's constitution in 1957.
+The plan to disband JMF did not materialise and JMF has continue to exist ever since.

 Roles

 Past roles

-The roles of JMF are growing in parallel to the JMF progress.
-Initially, they were established for Johor's safety and the king's protection.
+The roles of the JMF have expanded during the history of the Force.
+Initially, it was established for Johor's safety and the king's protection.
 They later become a Gendarmerie unit tasked to protect the public safety in Johor.
 Some of them were assigned as palace Guards, guarding the palaces belonging to the Johor royal family.

 JMF is believed to be the oldest military unit in Malaysia with significant historical roles, especially in the suppression of the 1915 Singapore Mutiny and in both World Wars.
 During World War I, the JMF was loaned to the British military.
 As the Johor State Forces, it played a significant role in the suppression and capturing the Indian soldiers of 5th Light Infantry who deserted in the "Singapore Mutiny" incident.
 They were tasked to assist the British as prison guards for the German POW camp (Tanglin Barracks) in Singapore, maintaining the security of government premises in Singapore, and patrol on Pulau Brani and Pulau Belakang Mati (now known as Sentosa Island).
 Besides that, they also tasked to guard the main road in Mersing, Kluang and Batu Pahat, and the British military airbase in Kluang (now become the HQ of Malaysian Army Aviation).